zkokaja/Brewlet/README.md

 ## Security & Permissions

-Brewlet needs to be able to access the `brew.sh` shell script to get information and take action on your behalf.
-And access to write to your Downloads folder when exportng a list of packages.
+Brewlet needs to be able to access to:

+- the `brew.sh` shell script to get information and take action on your behalf.
+- access to write to your Downloads folder when exporting a list of packages.
-Brewlet needs permission to send you notifications when updates are available, and when unexpected errors occur.
+- permissions to send you notifications when updates are available, and when unexpected errors occur.

 [brew.sh]: https://brew.sh
 [Inkscape]: https://inkscape.org